 Convertible bonds, like most investments, carry a risk of loss.
-A convertible bond is a bond that the holder can convert to a share of a company's equity at certain periods during the bond duration.
-Read More »
+A convertible bond is a bond that the holder can convert to a share of a company's equity at certain periods du… more »

 A convertible bond is issued as hybrid security.
-This means that for the holder, convertible bonds are similar to equity or debt holdings.
-Read More »
+This means that for the holder, convertible bonds are similar to equity or debt holdings. more »

 Convertible bonds are corporate debt instruments that allow the investor to trade in the debt for an equity position.
 Corporations can raise money for operations by issuing equity or debt.
 Making shares of stock available for purchase by investors is equity financing, since the investor gives the corporation money in exchange for a percentage of ownership in the company.
 When a corporation uses debt to finance operations, it issues bonds.
 Bonds are loan notes that pay the investor periodic interest and repay the principal of the loan at maturity.